zowe/docs-site/docs/guides/api-mediation-security.md

 - contains external CA public certificate (optional)
 - can contain self-signed certificates of API Services that are not signed by local or external CA
 - used by APIML services

+Zowe Core services:

+- they can use the same key store and trust store as APIML for simpler installation and management
+- or they can have individual stores for higher security

 API service key store (for each service)